Battle of Glarus (1799): According to locals

 Master cordwainer Levi Feldtmann from Schwanden wrote a poem in Knittelversen with the title Der Einzug der russischen Armee in unser Land.
 The manufacturer Johann Heinrich Blumer, who fled to Zurich, owned the Haus in der Wiese (Wiesli 5) in Glarus, where Suvorov spent the last night before his retreat and Molitor also took up residence several times.
-Blumer learned from his manager Paulus Wichser that the Russian attack was a matter of winning or dying "because of great hunger," but that the French had advantageous positions.
-According to the family chronicle of master carpenter Balthasar Joseph Tschudi from Ennenda, who visited the Russian camp in Netstal, there were wounded people lying there "almost in all the cellars and lairs."
+Blumer learned from his manager Paulus Wichser that the Russian attack was a matter of winning or dying "because of great hunger", but that the French had advantageous positions.
+According to the family chronicle of master carpenter Balthasar Joseph Tschudi from Ennenda, who visited the Russian camp in Netstal, there were wounded people lying there "almost in all the cellars and lairs".

 Overall, the reports gave the impression that the locals who remained in the valley watched the battle as powerless spectators.
-The weather was obviously wet enough that not many houses burned down, but not wet enough to prevent the French from firing.
+The weather was apparently wet enough that not many houses burned down, but not wet enough to prevent the French from firing.